owntech-foundation/Core/docs/adc.md

 !!! info
-    ADC12 means that the pin can be used either as ADC1 or ADC2
+    -  ADC12 means that the pin can be used either as ADC1 or ADC2
+    -  INx means that it is channel x.

 ## Channel sequence